Plica Syndrome : Causes and Treatment

 Imaging Studies

-Imaging studies such as MRI (Magnetic Resonance Imaging) or ultrasound may be utilised to visualize the plica and assess for any signs of inflammation or structural abnormalities.
+Imaging studies such as MRI (Magnetic Resonance Imaging) or ultrasound may be utilized to visualize the plica and assess for any signs of inflammation or structural abnormalities.
 These imaging techniques can aid in confirming the diagnosis and ruling out other potential causes of knee pain.

 Treatment Options for Plica Syndrome